bigcommerce/dev-docs/docs/stencil-docs/page-builder/configuration.md

 ### File management requirements

 For any theme setting to be merchant-customizable, that setting and its values must be present in `schema.json`.
-You must provide these declarations manually, according to the structure described here.
+You must provide these declarations manually.

 Each key that you create in `schema.json` must have a corresponding `config.json` key whose name matches its ID value.
 This `config.json` key sets the default value even if that is an empty string.
 A `schema.json` setting without an `id`-matched `config.json` key will not appear to users in the Page Builder UI.